frsilent/frsilent.github.io/README.md

 !!!
 Need to establish pre-commit hook for cp -R _site/categories/ ./categories/ Otherwise github will need be able to access category pages

+Pride.
+Pride is something that I felt should be written about.
+I've sometimes been accused of being too prideful.
+Redundancy.
+When making this blog I often had doubts.
+I worried....will anyone read this?
+After all there's hundreds of other blogs...from many authors much more qualified.